shannonhochkins/ha-component-kit/README.md

 ### What's next?

 There's a Roadmap.md file with a few things i'm working on!
 Have your say!
-Vote for what you'd like to see next in [upcoming features!](https://github.com/shannonhochkins/ha-component-kit/discussions/28)
+Join the [discord](https://discord.gg/agQr9JKk) and let me know what you'd like to see next!

 ### Contributors!